in this post, we'll dive into the deep waters of SAP table authorizations.

 1. Standard S_TABU_* authorization checks

-Security consultants are often asked to check/ensure secured access to tables.
+Auditors often criticize extensive table authorizations and (shortly afterwards) security consultants are asked to check those table rights...
 So, let's see how SAP allows us to limit direct table access.
 "Direct", as we are dealing with the SAP standard tools for displaying table data on-screen in this article… not to be confused with business transactions that work with (the same) table data, too.

 Therefore, the scope of this article is: